armenkarakashian/TrOcr-Number-Line-Fraction-Recognition/README.md

 # TrOCR number recognition model for fraction number lines

-Project as described in conference presentation Karakashian, A., Zhang, D., Lu, Q., Wang, Z., & Li, M. Transformer approach to fraction recognition on written responses in students with and without disabilities.
+Project as described in conference presentation Karakashian, A., Zhang, D., Lu, Q., Wang, Z., & Li, M. *Transformer approach to fraction recognition on written responses in students with and without disabilities*.
 CEC, 2025, Baltimore.

 ## How to Use